Kuma Sagar

-Kuma Sagar (real name Siddhi Sagar Prajapati; कुम्ह or कुम सागर; born: September 8) is a Nepali singer, songwriter, and music producer known for blending traditional Newa music elements with contemporary styles.
+Siddhi Sagar Prajapati, known professionally as Kuma Sagar (कुम: सागर) is a Nepali singer, songwriter, and music producer known for blending traditional Newa music elements with contemporary styles.
 He gained attention in the Nepali music scene through independently produced songs and live performances that incorporate indigenous instruments and melodies.
-He is especially popular among the Gen-Z audience of Nepal and is currently involved in a musical group called Kuma Sagar and the Khwopaa Band.
+He is currently involved in a musical group called Kuma Sagar and the Khwopa.
+His work has mostly attracted a younger audience, particularly among Gen Z of Nepal.

 Kuma Sagar believes that Nepali music is evolving beyond the boundaries of ethnicity, with distinctions such as Newar, Tamang, or Magar becoming less significant in the broader musical landscape.

 Early life and background

 Kuma Sagar was born and raised in Bhaktapur, Nepal a city known for its rich Newa cultural heritage.
 From an early age, he was exposed to traditional Newa music through community gatherings such as dapha bhajan sessions, where he learned about local instruments and devotional music.
 Despite facing familial and societal resistance towards pursuing music as a career, he continued to develop his skills independently.
 This pursuit occasionally led to familial and social friction, especially as his early experiments in music clashed with the expectations of his community.

 In early days, he faced opposition from his parents, who insisted on formal education over his passion for music.
 His interest and passion towards music led to complaints from the neighbors, and he was even sent to 'Home Rehab' due to his rebellious behavior.